 Take the case of the Insult Bot random encounter, for example – a robot which has roamed the wasteland since before the bombs fell and was programmed for a social experiment.
 Its purpose is to observe a target, formulate a custom insult based on the target, and then deliver the insult.
 It was merely the creation of students at a high school, turning a seemingly arbitrary moment into something entirely plausible.

 With the opinion of the title resting negative, I thought it might benefit from presenting to you what I’ve enjoyed so much about the game: the last scraps of civilisation that are the short stories dotted around the Appalachian wasteland.
 Accompanying The Elder Scrolls series, the sense of exploration and discovery in Fallout is organic enough to be pleasant rather than the now age-old chore of facing a map full of symbols waiting to be ticked off one by one like in Assassin’s Creed or Far Cry.

 Here’s a list of my most favourite and impactful little stories, stumbled upon in Fallout 76 along with their locations.
 There are many packed into Appalachia, but these are the ones that immediately come to mind.

 Lost child: East Kanawha Lookout

-To the east of Sutton Station is a lookout tower (which is used by players to reveal locations on the map) that is unremarkable from the exterior.
-I headed up searching for loot; instead, I found a corpse surrounded by a mess of children’s toys – wooden blocks, a toy alien, toy car, and toy truck.
-It was clear a mother and child once lived there, and after taking in the sadness of it all, I made my way back down empty-handed.
+To the east of Sutton Station is an abadoned lookout tower (which is used by players to reveal locations on the map) that is unremarkable from the exterior.
+I headed up searching for the usual loot; instead, all I found was a corpse surrounded by a mess of children’s toys – wooden blocks, a toy alien, toy car and toy truck.
+It was clear a mother and child once lived there and after taking in the desolate sadness of it all, I made my way back down empty-handed.